NixOS/nix/doc/external-api/README.md

 ```

-# Writing a Nix Plugin
+# Writing a Nix language plug-in
+In this example we add a custom primitive operation (*primop*) to `builtins`.
+It will increment the argument if it is an integer and return `null` otherwise.

 **plugin.c:**
 ```C